 - Once the child has been picked up, the office staff will contact the caretaker and meeting room 1 will be fogged. - There are some school systems which will need to have their own set of procedures for instance late arrivals to school.
 The SLT and Pastoral team will ensure that safe systems are in place and are continually monitored.
-Teachers will be informed of any changes that effect their practice. - 11) Staff can and are expected to call On Call if any behaviour in the classroom makes them feel unsafe.
-The student will be removed and a discussion at the end of the session between the staff member and a member of the senior team will determine what further action is necessary.
+Teachers will be informed of any changes that effect their practice. - Staff can and are expected to call On Call if any behaviour in the classroom makes them feel unsafe.
+The student will be removed and a discussion at the end of the session between the staff member and a member of the senior team will determine what further action is necessary. - Parents are encouraged to ensure that their child wears a T-Shirt underneath their shirt and a black jumper if they have one.
+This is because the building must be ventilated and this may mean that rooms are colder. - Teachers may allow students to keep their coats on if they believe the room is to cold.